 - Ed Hasselkus Curator Endowment Fund

-This fund will create and support a permanent curator position for Longenecker Horticultural Gardens.
+This fund supports the curator position for Longenecker Horticultural Gardens.

 - Arboretum Endowment Fund